 Grammar, pronunciation, oral practice, and reading.
 Major emphasis on speaking and on aural comprehension.
 Three hours a week in class, plus two hours with a teaching assistant and regular work in the language laboratory.

 For students without previous training in Spanish.
 This course prepares students for Spanish 03.
 Limited to 15 students.
 Fall semester: Lecturer Nieto-Cuebas, Visiting Lecturer Twardy and Assistants.
-Spring semester: Lecturer Nieto-Cuebas and Assistants.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Lecturer Nieto-Cuebas and Assistants.2020-21: Offered in Fall 2020, Spring 2021

 A continuation of Spanish 01.
 Intensive review of grammar and oral practice.
 Reading and analysis of literary texts.
 Three hours a week in class plus one hour with a teaching assistant.
 Prepares students for Spanish 05.

 For students with less than three years of secondary school Spanish who score 3 or 4 on the Advanced Placement Examination.
 Limited to 15 students.
 Fall semester: Lecturers Maillo and Garcia, and Assistants.
-Spring semester: Lecturers Ferrer-Medina and Garcia and Assistants.2016-17: Offered in Fall 2016 and Spring 2017
+Spring semester: Lecturers Ferrer-Medina and Garcia and Assistants.2020-21: Offered in Fall 2020, Spring 2021

 While expanding on the grammar essentials covered in Spanish 3, this course helps the student further develop listening, speaking, reading, and writing skills in Spanish.
 It is directed toward students who already have a good linguistic-communicative competency, broadening their contact with different kinds of texts, deepening their grammatical understanding, and enabling them to communicate through a variety of forms and registers.
 Upon completing the course, students should be able to make themselves understood with accuracy and fluency and participate easily in a wide range of formal and informal communicative situations.
 An array of literary texts and readings, not ordinarily considered literature and films, will be used.
 Three hours a week in class plus one hour with a language assistant.
 Conducted entirely in Spanish.
 Prepares students for Spanish 7 and literature courses.
 This course counts for the major.